zwexin/sketch-es-service/README.md

 * jwt
 * standard-version

-## Usage
+## How to use this template

-A simple way to get start.
+first generate the project

 ```sh
 # prepare [sao](https://sao.js.org)